Poet Laureate Program

 Ryan’s contributions as Poet Laureate are appreciated.
 Although his tenure as Poet Laureate was short, in his role he as Poet Laureate he taught a poetry class at the Blessed Sacrament School.
 He made a public presentation for National Poetry Month on April 21 Poetry event at the Athenaeum.
 He also wrote and presented poems on April 30 for the Alexandria Earth Day Celebration and on May 15-17 for the Hokule’a - a replica of a Polynesian deep sea voyaging canoe - when it stopped in Alexandria.

-"DASHing Words in Motion" Call to the Community
+"DASHing Words in Motion" Program

 “DASHing Words in Motion” is a project of the Office of the Arts, a division of the City of Alexandria’s Department of Recreation, Parks and Cultural Activities along with the following collaborating partners: Alexandria Transit Company (DASH); Wendi R. Kaplan, the City of Alexandria Poet Laureate; Alexandria Commission for the Arts; and the Alexandria City Public Schools.